gsmedley/Phonegap-LocalNotification/readme.md

     - (void)didReceiveLocalNotification:(NSNotification *)notification;

-Note: The original instructions said to place the `.caf` sound files into the `Resources` folder in Xcode.
-I have yet to make the sound work, so I'm not sure if this is accurate.
-My project doesn't need audio, so I'll gladly add the updates if someone gets it to work.

-Aside from the audio, the installation is complete.
+Place any `.caf` audio files into the `Resources` folder in Xcode.
+The `horn.caf` file has been included in this repo as an example.
+Note that the sound only plays if the notification is triggered while the app is in the background.

 Using the plugin
 ----------------